XiaohangZhan/deocclusion/README.md

 ## Acknowledgement

-We used the code and models of [GCA-Matting](https://github.com/Yaoyi-Li/GCA-Matting) in our demo.
+1. We used the code and models of [GCA-Matting](https://github.com/Yaoyi-Li/GCA-Matting) in our demo.

+2. We modified some code from [pytorch-inpainting-with-partial-conv](https://github.com/naoto0804/pytorch-inpainting-with-partial-conv) to train the PCNet-C.